inveniosoftware/docs-invenio-rdm/docs/operate/customize/compliance_info.md

 ## Configure checkboxes
 InvenioRDM requires users to confirm compliance both when submitting a record for review and when publishing directly.
 Each interface can be configured independently, allowing you to tailor the compliance workflow to your organization's needs.

-In your `mapping.js`, parametrize the your UI components by adding a new `extraCheckboxes` parameter in the following format:
+In your `mapping.js`, parametrize your UI components by adding a new `extraCheckboxes` parameter in the following format:

 ```javascript
 import React from "react";